ifzhang/FairMOT/README.md

 ```
 @article{zhang2020simple,
   title={A Simple Baseline for Multi-Object Tracking},
-  author={Zhang, Yifu and Wang, Chunyu and Wang, Xinggang and Zeng, Wenjun and Liu, Wenyu, Dylan Roberts},
+  author={Zhang, Yifu and Wang, Chunyu and Wang, Xinggang and Zeng, Wenjun and Liu, Wenyu},
   journal={arXiv preprint arXiv:2004.01888},
   year={2020}
 }